Murder of Shanda Sharer: Mitigating factors

-All four girls had troubled backgrounds, with claims of physical or sexual abuse committed by a parent or other adult.
-Lawrence, Rippey, and Tackett all had histories of self-harming behavior.
+Some of the girls had troubled home lives, with claims of physical or sexual abuse committed by a parent or other adult.
+Lawrence, Rippey, and Tackett all had histories of self-harm.
 Tackett was diagnosed with borderline personality disorder and suffering from hallucinations.
 Loveless, often described as the ringleader in the attack, had the most extensive history of abuse and mental health issues.

 Sentences

 Tackett and Loveless were sentenced to 60 years in the Indiana Women's Prison in Indianapolis.
-Tackett was released in 2018, and served probation for one year.
+Tackett was released in January 2018, and served probation for one year.
 Loveless was released in September 2019.
 Rippey was sentenced to 60 years, with 10 years suspended for mitigating circumstances, plus 10 years of medium-supervision probation.
 On appeal, a judge reduced the sentence to 35 years.
 In exchange for her cooperation, Lawrence was allowed to plead guilty to one count of criminal confinement and was sentenced to a maximum of 20 years.

 Appeals

+Loveless appealed her sentence, but it was upheld by the Indiana Supreme Court in 1994.

-In October 2007, Loveless's attorney, Mark Small, requested a hearing to argue for his client's release.
-He said that Loveless had been "profoundly retarded" by childhood abuse.
+In October 2007, Loveless's attorney, Mark Small, sought post-conviction relief from the Jefferson Circuit Court that originally sentenced her.
+He argued that Loveless had been "profoundly retarded" by childhood abuse.
 Moreover, she had not been represented competently by counsel during her sentencing, which caused her to accept a plea bargain in the face of exaggerated claims about her chances of receiving the death penalty.
 Small also argued that Loveless, who was 16 years old when she signed the plea agreement, was too young to enter into a contract in the state of Indiana without consent from a parent or guardian, which had not been obtained.
 If the judge accepted these arguments, Loveless could have been retried or released outright.

 On January 8, 2008, Loveless's request was rejected by Jefferson Circuit Judge Ted Todd.
-Instead, Loveless would be eligible for parole in 15 years, thus maintaining the original guilty plea.
+Instead, Loveless would be eligible for release in 15 years, thus maintaining the original guilty plea.
 On November 14, 2008, Loveless's appeal was denied by the Indiana Court of Appeals, upholding Judge Todd's ruling.
 Small stated that he would seek to have jurisdiction over the case moved to the Indiana Supreme Court.

 Releases

 Lawrence was released on December 14, 2000, after serving nine years.
-She remained on parole until December 2002.
+She remained on supervision until December 2002.

-On April 28, 2006, Rippey was released from Indiana Women's Prison on parole after serving 14 years of her original sentence.
-She remained on supervised parole for 5 years until April 2011.
+On April 28, 2006, Rippey was released from the Indiana Women's Prison after serving fourteen years of her original sentence.
+She remained on supervised parole for five years until April 2011.

-Tackett was released from Rockville Correctional Facility on January 11, 2018, the 26th anniversary of Sharer's death, after serving nearly 26 years, and has completed an additional year of parole.
+Tackett was released from Rockville Correctional Facility on January 11, 2018, the 26th anniversary of Sharer's death, after serving nearly twenty-six years, and completed an additional year of supervised release.

 Loveless was released from Indiana Women's Prison on September 5, 2019.
-After serving 26+ years in prison, she will serve parole in Jefferson County, Kentucky.
+After serving more than twenty-six years in prison, she will serve her post-release supervision in Jefferson County, Kentucky.